tmcw/mapmakers-cheatsheet/README.md

 - Visualization defaults
   - Projection:
-    - If it's a web map with tiles, use Mercator
+    - If it's a web map with tiles, use [Spherical Mercator](http://epsg.io/3857)
-    - If using [d3](http://d3js.org/) and not using tiles anywhere, use whatever fits best
+    - If using [d3](http://d3js.org/) and not using tiles anywhere, use whatever fits best.
+Bonus projections are in [d3-geo-projection](https://github.com/d3/d3-geo-projection).
+    - Have a project and not sure what it is?
+Use [epsg.io](http://epsg.io/3857).
   - Colors:
     - When in doubt, use [ColorBrewer](http://colorbrewer2.org/)
+    - Want to know more?
+Read [Subtleties of Color](http://earthobservatory.nasa.gov/blogs/elegantfigures/2013/08/05/subtleties-of-color-part-1-of-6/)
   - Scales:
     - For any data
       - Try linear first
       - Then quantile
-    - For data of rates or compounding
+    - For data of rates or compounding values
       - Try log and power scales
   - Points:
     - Start with normal circles with no strokes